-All questions must be in writing and directed to the procurement officer at eed.procurement@alaska.gov.
+All questions must be in writing and directed to the procurement officer and least ten days before the deadline for receipt of proposals.
+The interested party must confirm telephone conversations in writing.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
+These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
-Questions are due no later than 3:00PM prevailing Alaska Standard Time on January 16, 2024.